 A volume practice, on the other hand, brings to mind waiting rooms packed with clientele of modest means.
 But we’ll get into this a bit more below.

 Take this example of a friend’s practice.
 She’s a sort-of-young lawyer (with about five years of experience) who targets the big fish clients and bills by the hour.
 Recently, she noticed that a competitor (who does very well) was offering low flat fees for certain types of cases.
-Now, she’s asking herself whether she should keep targeting those oh-so-elusive big fish or pivot to moving more clients in bulk.
+Now, she’s asking herself whether she should keep targeting those oh-so-elusive big fish or if she should try something new: moving more clients in bulk.

 Let’s look at what it’s like to run each type of practice.